 Espresso has 3 parts to the shot.
 The body is the darker bottom, the heart is slightly lighter and in the middle, and the crema is the light espresso head.
 The crema is where the soluble oils combine with air bubbles.
 The crema is important to an espresso shot because it gives the espresso its aftertaste and a fuller flavor.

 To pull a shot of espresso, you can use an espresso machine, portable espresso maker, or stovetop Moka pot.

 What is a Cappuccino?

 A cappuccino is a coffee drink made from shots of espresso and steamed milk with a dense layer of foam.
-It contains about 1-3 ounces of espresso depending on the size of cappuccino you order or make.
-No matter the size though, it should always have 1/3 foam at the top.
+It contains roughly 1-3 ounces of espresso depending on the size of cappuccino you order or make.
+No matter what size it is though, it should always have 1/3 foam at the top.
 The signature quality of a cappuccino comes from its dense foam.
 The best foam will jiggle when the cup is moved back and forth and the foam won’t deflate after only a few minutes.

 There are 3 differences between espresso and cappuccino.
 The addition of milk and foam in a cappuccino is the main difference.
 The other two are the number of ounces produced and the drink’s overall taste.
 Below we will examine the differences in more detail.

 1. The Addition of Milk and Foam

 This is the main difference between the two drinks.
 Cappuccinos are known for their fluffy foam and creamy texture, while espressos have a reputation for possessing a strong flavor.
 Espresso is usually served straight, though you can cut the bitterness with a little sugar.